A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Geometric realization and flips

-\begin{defi} Let us number the vertices of the polygon $P$ from $P_1$ to $P_{(n-2)m}$ clockwise.
-Then, an admissible arc between $P_i$ and $P_j$ is defined in the following way: \begin{enumerate} \item If $i \neq j$, then an admissible arc is an oriented path from $P_i$ to $P_j$, lying inside of $P$, which does not cross any of the two inner polygons, satisfying one of the following conditions: \begin{itemize} \item Either the arc crosses the space between both central polygons and cuts the figure into a $km+1$-gon and a $k'm+1$-gon, for some $k$ ($k'$ is entirely determined by $k$).
-This arc is of type $1$. \item Either, the arc is homotopic to the boundary path, and cuts the figure into a $km$-gon with both central polygons inside of it and a $k'm+2$-gon (where $k'$ is still entirely determined by $k$).
-This arc is of type $2$. \end{itemize} \item If $P_i=P_j$, then an admissible arc is a path ending in $P_i$, and the other end of the path is tangent to one of the thick vertices placed around $R$ and $S$.
-There are two more admissible arcs starting and ending at $i$, going around one of the inner polygons: the left loop and the right loop.
-They look the same on the picture, but they are labeled differently, we will see later why. \item Any arc being tangent to two disks, one arising from $R$, and one from $S$ is admissible. \end{enumerate} \end{defi}
+\begin{defi} Let us number the vertices of the polygon $P$ from $1$ to $(n-2)m$ clockwise.
+Then, an admissible arc between $i$ and $j$ is defined in the following way: \begin{enumerate} \item If $i \neq j$, then an admissible arc is an oriented path from $i$ to $j$, lying inside of $P$, which does not cross any of the two inner polygons, satisfying one of the following conditions: \begin{itemize} \item Either the arc crosses the space between both central polygons and cuts the figure into a $(km+1)$-gon and a $(k'm+1)$-gon, for some $k$ ($k'$ is entirely determined by $k$).
+This arc is of type $1$. \item Either, the arc is homotopic to a boundary path, and cuts the figure into a $km$-gon with both central polygons inside of it and a $k'm+2$-gon (where $k'$ is still entirely determined by $k$).
+This arc is of type $2$. \end{itemize} \item If $i=j$, there are four types of admissible arcs : \begin{itemize} \item A path ending in $i$, and the other end of the path tangent to one of the thick vertices placed around $L$. \item A path ending in $i$, and the other end of the path tangent to one of the thick vertices placed around $R$. \item A path starting and ending at $i$, going around $L$ or $R$, called a loop. \item A path starting and ending at $i$, going around $L$ or $R$, called a tagged loop. \end{itemize} \cor{All these arcs are of type 3.} \item Any arc being tangent to two disks, one arising from $L$, and one from $R$ is admissible. \cor{This arc is of type 4.} \end{enumerate} \end{defi}